isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

 >[!NOTE]
 >
-> If you have defined the link text while inserting the cross-references, then it takes precedence over the cross-references defined in the Native PDF template.
+> If you have defined the link text while inserting the cross-reference, then it takes precedence over the cross-reference format defined in the Native PDF template.

 You can also use variables to define a cross-reference.
 When you use a variable, its value is picked from the properties.
 You can use a single or a combination of variables to define a cross-reference.
 You can also use a combination of a string and a variable.